 Try out yoga.

 Yoga is a little more involved than stretching, which makes it an excellent, low impact way to get your circulation moving.
-Different styles of yoga offer different levels of intensity and difficulty, from gentle hatha yoga to challenging bikram yoga.
+Different styles of yoga offer different levels of intensity and difficulty, from gentle hatha yoga to challenging Bikram yoga.
 If you’ve never done yoga before, start slow and work your way up as you build your body’s strength and stamina.

 Wear compression stockings.

 Compression socks apply gentle graduated pressure that is strongest near the ankle and then lessened as it moves up the leg.
 This pressure gradient encourages blood and other fluids to keep moving and return to the core rather than pool in your legs.
-Compression socks are ideal for those who sit or stand all day and don’t get blood moving a lot as a result.
+Compression socks are ideal for those who sit or stand all day and don’t get the blood moving a lot as a result.

 Eat the right foods.